Broome’s Indigenous Dreamtime Stories

 Brenton E McKenna, an Aborigine artist, illustrator and graphic novelist from Quandamooka in Western Australia wanted to craft an Australian comic saga about pearl diving in Broome that was both entertaining and inspiring – an important story that everyone in Australia should read!
 To do this he overcame many obstacles – only eventually succeeding with creating this entertaining but inspirational graphic novel!

-See also Indigenous Walking Tours in Broome
+See also Discovering the Indigenous Culture in Broome

 Narlijia Tours